Introduction to Forensics

 What are forensics questions?

-Forensics Questions are questions that ask about the current system or general information that has some relationship to the current system.
-These can ask you anything from CVEs, finding backdoors on the current machine, or reversing a binary.
+Forensics Questions are questions that ask about the current system, logs of attacks, or general information that has some relationship to the current system.
+These can ask you anything from CVEs, using logs to find indicators of compromise, or reversing a binary.
 They can also include file attachments which include, but are not limited to: network captures, images, and zip files.
 They are usually located on the Desktop.

 Why do we do forensics questions?